Step Five: Develop the Sermon Outline (Part 3: Illustrations)

 c.
 Contemporize the story.

-Billy Sunday was masterful at picking up the language and sayings of the people in the cities where he was conducting his evangelistic campaigns and using them in his sermons so as to better identify with the people.
+Billy Sunday was masterful at picking up the language and sayings of the people in the cities where he was conducting his evangelistic campaigns and using them in his sermons to better identify with the people.
 Here is a Billy Sunday example:

-Jerry Vines and Jim Shaddix in chapter seven of Power in the Pulpit have some excellent insights on illustrating.
-Here is one bit of wise advice from Vines and Shaddix: “Be careful not to refer to family members too frequently, as that can be annoying.”
+In chapter seven of Power in the Pulpit, Jerry Vines and Jim Shaddix have some great insights on illustrating.
+Here is some wise advice from Vines and Shaddix:

-One more suggestion from these veteran preachers.
+• One more suggestion from these veteran preachers.
 “Do not violate confidence by taking matters told to you in private and using them as the basis of a sermon illustration.
 This mistake can be very painful to the one whose confidence is broken.”
 A pastor friend of mine did this in a sermon, not in his church, and when word got back to the couple about whom he referenced, they left the church hurt that he had used them as an example without their permission.